B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/shops/meleeweapon.md

 De reținut este faptul că armele albe dispar din inventar atunci când jucătorul decide să-și accepte moartea și să se re-spawneze la spital.

-### <span style="color: #0088CC">English</span>

-Weapon stores are those establishments where players can purchase a variety of melee weapons for self-defense or to rob other players, as follows:

-Legend: W = weight | $ = price

-It is important to note that melee weapons disappear from the inventory when the player decides to accept their death and respawn at the hospital.

 |White Weapon|Details|
 |-|-|
 |Knife|G = 0.5kg \| \$ = 13.000$|